Ocean Resources Enhancement and Hatchery Program (OREHP)

 HSWRI Project Leaders – Mark Drawbridge, Don Kent, and Mike Shane

 Increasing human populations and changing environmental conditions have placed increasing pressure on living marine resources.
 Fisheries managers continue to seek methods to effectively manage these resources.
 Not surprisingly, most of these management measures are restrictive relative to when, where and how fish can be harvested.
 Stock replenishment is a proactive means of supplementing natural processes, especially among vulnerable species.

-The OREHP began in 1982 with legislation that funds the program through the sale of recreational and commercial marine enhancement stamps on fishing licenses of all saltwater anglers south of Point Arguello, California.
-The program is managed by the California Department of Fish and Wildlife (DFW) with the assistance of an advisory panel consisting of academic and management agency scientists, representatives of both commercial and recreational fishing groups, and the aquaculture industry.
-Unique to this program is the involvement of volunteer groups, primarily fishing clubs and individual anglers, who help to raise the fish to a large release size in nearshore growout facilities.
-These groups contribute upwards of 20,000 volunteer hours annually to the project.
+The OREHP began in 1982 with legislation (Assembly Bill 1414) authored by California Assemblyman Larry Stirling, which funded the program’s initial nine-year research effort.
+Assemblywoman Dede Alpert re-authorized the legislation (Assembly Bill-960) for an additional ten years and allowed the program to expand its scope.
+The research is funded through the sale of marine enhancement stamps on fishing licenses for all saltwater anglers south of Point Arguello, CA. The program is managed by the California Department of Fish and Wildlife (CDFW) with the assistance of an advisory panel consisting of academic and management agency scientists, representatives of both commercial and recreational fishing groups, and the aquaculture industry.

 Methods and Results – Since the Program’s first releases in 1986, HSWRI scientists have tagged and released more than 2 million juvenile white seabass into embayments and near-shore coastal areas in southern California.
 From these fish releases, data has been collected from more than 1,200 tag recoveries.
 Among the tag recoveries are several that were at liberty for more than 12 years.